Retr0r0cket/LEG/README.md

 # leg-architecture
- Custom leg architecture from Turing Complete
+Custom leg architecture from Turing Complete.
+Will also update this readme shortly.